krupsKSM/krupsKSM/README.md

 - 🌍 **Remote work ready** — flexible with timezones and eager to collaborate globally
 - 🚀 Quick learner, highly motivated, and committed to delivering quality code
-- 💼 Actively seeking remote opportunities with competitive compensation and growth potential
+- 💼 I'm actively exploring **remote opportunities**, especially with global, product-driven teams.
+- 📍 Based in Bangalore, and open to **hybrid or flexible work models** if the role aligns well.

 ---

 ## 🛠️ Tech Stack